Table of Contents

 A good place to begin is examining your current cash flow and itemizing your regular spending.
 This can help you understand the costs you may encounter in retirement and form budgeting goals to work toward in the meantime.

-Retirement Budget Guidelines for Saving & Spending
+Rules of Thumb for Retirement Saving & Spending

 It's difficult to know exactly what assumptions to make about your retirement — how much income you'll need or what a good withdrawal pace is so you don't deplete your assets.
 But some general rules can help you sketch out your retirement budget: